rodionpotachin/iot-air-quality-healthlamp-project/README.md

 # Data validation results:

-The device prototype has been working for a year in my house.
+I personally have been using this device for a year, without any issues.
 Thousands of rows with multiple data were collected during this time.
-In the below case studies I'm trying to check their accuracy and show some interesting facts and observations which were made during this time.
+In the case studies below, I'm validating its accuracy and presenting some interesting facts and observations which were made during this time.

 ## Case # 1 - CO2 dataset analysis (or “I know when you are back home”)

-I took 7 days of CO2 data measurement from my home and ran a small analysis (visualization was made in [Tableau Public](https://www.tableau.com)).
+I took 7 days of CO2 data measurement from my home and ran a small analysis (the visualization was made in [Tableau Public](https://www.tableau.com)).

-I hope the below graphs and observations will show CO2 sensor work, possible non-standard use cases, and some interesting facts about CO2 indoor behaviour.
+I hope the below graphs and observations will show how the CO2 sensor works, possible non-standard use cases, and some interesting facts about CO2 indoor behavior.

 **Graph 1 "CO2 (ppm) vs Time (hours) - All at once"**
 ![CO2_All](https://github.com/rodionpotachin/iot-air-quality-healthlamp-project/blob/master/img/CO2_All.png?raw=true)